 To see what is wrong, let me first set capitalism aside.
 What does the myth say about art?
 It claims that artists work best constrained by their audience alone.
 Art has winners and losers, it continues, like anything else.
 The best artists may at times be losers, but the true genius will always carry on.
 Take each point in turn.

 Even without grants, artists depend on subsidies.
 They do so indirectly, since cities with a cultural climate bolstered by museums and other institutions have a thriving marketplace for any good.
 They do so more directly as well, since painters who earn a living often manage by taking a teaching job.
-That works only because art education depends, quite properly, on public funds.
+That works only because art education depends, quite properly, on public funds—just as it did when education came in the workshops of history's greatest artists.

 But artists have always depended on public largesse.
 Many great cultures, like Mozart's, were partly aristocratic, in which case private funding was government funding.
 With huge museum gifts today as tax deductions, institutions again blend together.
 Perhaps they should.
 When powerful banking families in Florence failed shortly after Giotto's time, it took nearly a century of small-scale art before the Renaissance could fully burst forth.
 It took an age finally ready for public art on a grand scale.